Nothing, Forever: Development

 Nothing, Forever is procedurally generated.
-Dialogue is currently generated through GPT-4 (though it has many variants which have been used by Mismatch Media), a language model from OpenAI.
+Dialogue is currently generated through GPT-3, a language model from OpenAI.
 Other technologies used include Stable Diffusion, DALL-E, and Azure Cognitive Services.
 To generate new scenes, an Azure Function written in TypeScript is used.
 The machine learning models were written in Python using TensorFlow, while the show is rendered using Unity and C#.

 To fund the show, Mismatch Media maintains a Patreon; the highest tier allows viewers to request an appearance of a character based on them within the show.
 Twitch streamer xQc purchased the tier on a livestream.

 Suspension

 On February 6, 2023, the Twitch channel for Nothing, Forever received a 14-day suspension, with the developers attributing this to an unspecified piece of standup dialogue.
 In a statement to The Washington Post, Hartle expressed embarrassment about the incident.
-Twitch did not give a public reason for the suspension, but users in the stream's Discord suspected it to have been due to a transphobic and homophobic joke delivered by the Feinberg character shortly before the suspension.
+Twitch did not give a public reason for the suspension, but users in the stream's Discord suspected it to have been due to a controversial joke delivered by the Feinberg character shortly before the suspension.
 During a stand-up scene, the character said that he was "thinking about" telling routines with offensive jokes, including comparing the state of being transgender to mental illness and references to the gay agenda.
 The character then observed that "no one's laughing", and abruptly stopped the routine, asking "Where'd everybody go?"

 According to Mismatch Media, OpenAI's primary model for GPT-3, Davinci, had been experiencing outages that were disrupting the broadcast.
-The creators switched over to Curie, a less sophisticated model, which model produced the offensive content.
-The creators stated that the content moderation tools used for the Davinci model "were not successful with Curie".
-They stated that they had resolved the issue with Davinci and would not be switching back to Curie as a fallback in the future.
+The creators switched over to Curie, a less sophisticated model, which they said resulted in "inappropriate text" being generated.
+The creators stated that the content moderation tools used for the Davinci model "were not successful with Curie", and that they had resolved the issue with Davinci and would not be switching back to Curie as a fallback in the future.

 Mismatch Media announced plans to implement additional "guardrails" to prevent inappropriate content, stating that they "feel very strongly that it’s our duty as people in the generative space to do this as safely as possible".
 They also hoped to eventually introduce ways for the Twitch chat audience to safely interact with the show and shape its contents, as well as planning to create a platform "within the next six to 12 months" that allows others to create similar shows.
 The stream returned on March 8.

+On or around October 26, 2023, the stream began to loop without interruption, with two of its characters standing silently in front of a refrigerator.
+This continued until the evening of October 30, and received coverage from Kotaku and PC Gamer.